-Hemp is one of those eco-friendly products which continues to be overlooked in favour of organic cotton or bamboo (which isn’t particularly eco-friendly).
+Hemp is one of those eco-friendly products which continues to be overlooked in favour of organic cotton or bamboo (which aren’t particularly eco-friendly).

-Not only in fashion but with household items too.
+Not only in fashion but with household items too including hemp shower curtains.

 The hemp industry has faced many setbacks, often due to a lack of understanding and awareness not helped by the anti-marijuana campaigns of the past.

 Government restrictions have been lifted in most regions and these days few people would confuse hemp with marijuana so what’s holding us back?